TheShoutingParrot/shiftr/README.md

 shiftr is a simple raspberry pi library for controlling shift registers (such as the 74595).

-shiftr uses the bcm2835 by default.
+shiftr uses the bcm2835 library by default.